jancods02/jancods02/README.md

 ## Hi there 👋 I am Anirudh,
 Currently pursuing a Masters Degree in MVLSI an engineer by profession with about an year experience in Software engineering domain.
-My interest lies solely in Front end VLSI development domain and i love crafting and designing circuits.
+My interest lies solely in Front end and Back end VLSI development domain and i love crafting and designing circuits.
 My topic skills include:
 a) Python
 b) C/C++
 c) Verilog
-d) Linux

 <!--
 **jancods02/jancods02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.